Joanne Cacciatore

 Bearing the Unbearable

-Foreword INDIES Award-Winner — Gold Medal for Self-Help
+A timeless book and a 2017 INDIES Gold Medal Winner for Self-Help

 When a loved one dies, the pain of loss can feel unbearable—especially in the case of a traumatizing death that leaves us shouting, “NO!” with every fiber of our body.
 The process of grieving can feel wild and nonlinear—and often lasts for much longer than other people, the nonbereaved, tell us it should.